MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/capture-and-respond-to-events-in-the-data-store.md

 On the **CustomXMLParts** collection:

-- **StreamAfterAdd.** Allows a client to respond after a new store is added to the document.
+- **StreamAfterAdd** allows a client to respond after a new store is added to the document.

-- **StreamBeforeDelete.** Allows a client to respond before a store is removed from the document.
+- **StreamBeforeDelete** allows a client to respond before a store is removed from the document.

-- **StreamAfterLoad.** Allows a client to respond after a store item is loaded with XML.
+- **StreamAfterLoad** allows a client to respond after a store item is loaded with XML.-

 On the **CustomXMLPart** object:

-- **NodeAfterInsert.** Allows a client to respond after a new node is added to a store.
+- **NodeAfterInsert** allows a client to respond after a new node is added to a store.
 If the added node contains a subtree, the event fires only once for the top-most node.

-- **NodeAfterDelete.** Allows a client to respond after a node is deleted.
+- **NodeAfterDelete** allows a client to respond after a node is deleted.
 If the deleted node contains a subtree, the event fires only once for the top-most node.

-- **NodeAfterReplace.** Allows a client to respond after an XML node is replaced in the store.
+- **NodeAfterReplace** allows a client to respond after an XML node is replaced in the store.

 ## Sample